isaacracine/PRS_pipeline_binary_phenotypes/README.md

 * The command is NOT CLONE, because I have been able to edit a push changes from local, and we don't want that.

 It includes the following folders:
-* Conda environments: several .yml files that will be used by the different scripts to activate the contained conda environments.
+* Conda environments (`PRS_pipeline_binary_phenotypes/conda_env/`): several .yml files that will be used by the different scripts to activate the contained conda environments.
 These .yml files are what allows for the running of snakefile, lassosum, LDpred and generation of performance metric plots.
-* plink: installation and executable files for PLINK.
+* Plink (`PRS_pipeline_binary_phenotypes/plink/`): installation and executable files for PLINK.
-* prsice: installation, executable and R script for PRSice.
+* Prsice (`PRS_pipeline_binary_phenotypes/prsice/`): installation, executable and R script for PRSice.
-* scripts: it contains three types of files: R scripts, Snakefiles and the SLURM jobs' files that must be run by the user.
+* Scripts (`PRS_pipeline_binary_phenotypes/scripts/`): it contains three types of files: R scripts, Snakefiles and the SLURM jobs' files that must be run by the user.

 ## <ins>OVERVIEW: </ins>